Songkran Festival in Thailand | Water Festival | Thai New Year |

 Overall, the Songkran Festival is an incredible experience that offers something for everyone.
 This festival should not be missed whether you're interested in culture, tradition, or just having fun.
 It's a time to come together with locals and tourists and celebrate the beauty and excitement of one of the world's most unique and colorful festivals.

 The Songkran Festival is celebrated with great enthusiasm and energy throughout Thailand.
-The festival is centered around water, used to wash away bad luck and negativity from the previous year and to welcome the new year with positivity and good fortune.
+The festival is centered around water, which is used to wash away bad luck and negativity from the previous year and to welcome the new year with positivity and good fortune.
 Here are some of the most common ways that the Songkran festival is celebrated in Thailand:

 It's common to see people riding in the back of pickup trucks, armed with water guns and buckets, and spraying water at passersby.